devsed/HomeAutomation/README.md

 <h2>Synopsis</h2>

-Nowadays people have equipment, like light bulbs or heating devices, that can be controlled remotely by wifi connection.
+Nowadays people have home equipment, like light bulbs or heating devices, that can be controlled remotely by wifi connection.
 Also there exists small computers that can work as a hub for handling several home devices.
 This project goal is to create web application for controlling all home automation functions through internet and local hub computer.

 User must first register to be able to use the application.
 Then user can add required data to connect to home automation hub and start adding home data and using devices.